 Whole questions often elicit Quora-type results which generally do not pass an authorship/expertise test, and rarely contain verified facts.

-Your second step is to decide WHERE TO LOOK to gather information to help you answer your question(s).
 A huge amount of time is spent in this 'finding stuff' phase.
 This is the enemy of the researcher and can spiral out of control.
 You will have a deadline so don't get caught here for too long!
+Instead, you should only be finding relevant stuff, not just anything that is vaguely related to your topic.

 There are plenty of great places to look for information.
 Here are some of the best: